INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Satelite Data Analysis/02 - Earth Observation Platforms/02 - Earth Observation Platforms.md

 - High earth orbits (≥ 35780 km)

 Low and Mid can use any degree, while high ones can only be on the 0° (equator plane) as it helps to maintain the distance on a 24h basis.
 We call it **Geostationary**.
+	*Satellite always face the same point on earth*

 It is also possible to synchronise the movement of the satellite with the sun.
 This **Sun-synchronous orbit** allows to keep the same shadows and lighting between different photos it takes
 	*this does not, however, prevents the atmosphere changes between images... obviously*